 If you don’t analyse it fully, you may not avail yourself of all marks on offer.
-Essay topics always have the same key ingredients: direction words that tell you what to do, topic words and limiting words that set the required scope.
-Be very clear that you understand what your tutor requires from you.
+Assessment topics always have the same key ingredients: direction words that tell you what to do, topic words and limiting words that set the required scope.
+Be very clear that you understand what your topic is asking you to do and what your tutor requires from you.
 There are several possible genres that might form part of your writing assessment.
 Be sure that you know what each genre entails.
-The Library’s Language and Learning Online is a useful resource to guide you.
+The Library’s Research and Learning Online is a useful resource to guide you.
 Several faculties at Monash have their own style guides, like BusEco’s Q Manual and IT’s Style Guide.
 Check your unit guide and Moodle sites for further information.

 Have you done your research?

 This does not mean using Google - anyone can do that.
 The Library spends millions of dollars on subscriptions to databases and journals, and it is your privilege as a Monash student to use them.
 So use them!
 Library Guides are a good starting point for finding discipline-specific databases and journals, but a librarian can help you choose some great databases to start with, and also work with you to build your skills so you can get the most out of your searches.
 Also, don’t forget your lecture and tutorial notes and required/recommended weekly readings.
 When you start writing you’ll probably find you’ll need to go back and research some aspects of your topic more.
 This is normal and to be expected.
 It means you are becoming suitably focused on key aspects that require rigour.
 Good for you!